Making your perfect coffee

 Shower screen and gasket

-You are supposed to purge the wand before using and after using.
+You are supposed to purge the wand before using and after using it.
 Wipe off any milk on the wand immediately.
-You can also use a product like the Pulymilk to clean the wand more thoroughly.
+You can also use a product like Pulymilk to clean the wand more thoroughly.

 Flush your boiler regularly

-One of the things that we recommend users to do regularly is to empty the boiler and renew the tank with fresh filtered water.
-If you use the steam wand a lot, then you might want to do it more often.
+One of the things that we recommend users do regularly is to empty the boiler and renew the tank with fresh filtered water.
+If you use the steam wand often, you might want to do it more often.